-The days of starting work in the mail room and ending up in the board room are over.
-Today’s innovation economy relies on specialized talent to keep the wheels turning and that sort of skill level doesn’t come with your burger and fries.
+When it comes to internal mobility, the days of starting work in the mailroom and ending up in the board room are pretty much over.
+Today’s innovation based economy relies on specialized talent, and many of the most in-demand jobs require both advanced degrees and specialized on-the-job experience.

 While we’d never advocate hiring someone who wasn’t up to the job, it’s important to keep internal mobility alive and well at your company.
 Nobody wants to do the same job forever, no matter what they say during their annual review, and retaining your A-Players at all levels of your company will depend on how well you can plan for their future.